dmuth/splunk-lab/README.md

 - Integration with <a href="https://www.baboonbones.com/#activation">REST API Modular Input</a>
 - Splunk Machine Learning Toolkit included
 - `/etc/hosts` can be appended to with local ip/hostname entries
+- Ships with Eventgen to populate your index with fake webserver events for testing.

 ## Screenshots

-These are screenshots with actual data from production apps which I built on top of Splunk LAb:
+These are screenshots with actual data from production apps which I built on top of Splunk Lab:

 <a href="img/bella-italia.png">
 <img src="img/bella-italia.png" width="250" /></a>